chinarjoshi/acronym/README.md

 > If you often find youself typing a long command on the terminal, then you will find bash aliases handy...
 Bash aliases are essentially shortcuts that can save you from having to remember long commands and eliminate a great deal of typing when you are working on the command line.

+So aliases are no doubt a boon for productive shell usage.
 The problem *acronym* attempts to solves is the difficulty keeping track of what aliases you've defined in your possibly long shell configuration, and the difficulty maintaining a consistent naming pattern.

 *Acronym* solves this by greatly simplifying the process of defining new aliases in a standard and efficient way.
 Instead of having to edit your shell configuration, pick a memorable name that doesn't conflict with other aliases, and add the `alias` command, you would simply use the `acronym add` invocation to automatically use the command's acronym, or see <a href="#Usage">usage</a> for greater versatility.